Private equity investors

 Measure whether the company has the data quality, instrumentation, and process control required to capture the next profit pool.

-Translate technical change into valuation, roadmap, pricing, and operating decisions.
+Deliver a board-level narrative that turns technical change into valuation, roadmap, pricing, and operating decisions.